SephyrothC/ITC_Project/README.md

 ### Lunch

-There is a `run.bat` file that allows you to launch the project from scratch.
+There is a `run.bat` file that allows you to launch (**IN ADMINISTRATOR**) the project from scratch.
 It will automatically install the necessary libraries for the project to function properly.

 ### See the project